BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

    - Your Pokémon (bottom) and your opponent's Pokémon (top)
    - HP (health point) bars for both Pokémon
    - Your available [moves](#move) at the bottom
-   - A battle log on the right side
+   - A battle log on the right side (See Figure 23)

 <!-- Figure 23 -->
 <p align="center">